I deserve a rejection

 Shoko Suzuki and her Brazilian noborigama

 Shoko is worth knowing.
-Enjoy.
+Read on.

 Book – “A Poética de Shoko Suzuki”